More information

 English Government has two statutory conservation advisors: Natural England (NE) and the Joint Nature Conservation Committee (JNCC).
 In the marine environment it is Natural England that provides conservation advice for sites that are within territorial waters (up to 12 nautical miles) and the JNCC who provide advice for offshore sites outside of territorial waters.
 Often their advice is aligned, particularly where MPAs straddle this boundary.

 The process through which the need for management is assessed for SACs and SPAs is known as an 'Appropriate Assessment' for any new project within or adjacent to a site that may affect its conservation status.
 This assessment has a very strong level of precautionary protection built into its rules.
 Such an assessment would normally be carried out by a consultant on behalf of a developer who wanted to undertake a plan or project in (or near) an SAC or SPA.
 This process considers the likely impact of the plan or project on the ecological integrity of the site, its protected features and typical species.
 The decision on whether to license an activity ultimately rests with the MMO (Marine Management Organisation) for recreational and major infrastructural developments.
-The MMO also manages fisheries in offshore MPAs beyond 12nm with advice from JNCC on likely significant effects of fishing gears.
+The MMO also manages fisheries in offshore MPAs beyond 6nm with advice from Natural England (up to 12nm) and JNCC (beyond 12nm) on likely significant effects of fishing gears.

 Fishing Activity is being handled through a separate process due to its more widespread nature and high variance of gear types and activities.
 Fishing activities have been ranked according to their potential impact to features, and the 10 English inshore IFCAs (Inshore Fisheries and Conservation Authorities) and the MMO have been tasked with ensuring that where features could be damaged from fishing gear, then byelaws are introduced to restrict activities.
 This is an ongoing process to ensure that features in new MPAs will be managed if they are likely to be sensitive to fishing activities.
 Such assessments are made through ‘risk matrices’ of likely threat from individual fishing activities on individual MPA features.
 MCZs, which were designated in three tranches (2013, 2016 and 2019) subsequent to SACs and SPAs, are subject to a similar analysis of risk and threat from fishing, and are therefore subsumed into the same regional and local risk matrices by IFCAs.